garfieldius/typo3-grunt-deploy/README.md

 1. Create a tgz file with the contents of the *typo3conf/ext* folder. ".git" paths and documentations are always excluded.
 Additional excludes (in the example development extensions like phpunit or extension builder) can be listed in the props.yml
 2. Copy the tar into the /tmp/ folder of a remote host
 3. Unpack that tgz
-4. Backup the existing ext folder and move fresh one into it's place
+4. Backup the existing ext folder and move the fresh one into it's place
 5. Remove the caching folder *typo3temp/Cache/Code/core_cache* of the target installation.
 Otherwise a fatal error will be generated if an extension was heavily refactored or even removed.
 6. Run the [coreapi](https://github.com/etobi/ext-coreapi) task "dbcompare" to have the latest DB schema in place
 7. Run the [coreapi](https://github.com/etobi/ext-coreapi) task *clearallcachesexceptpagecache*
 8. Go back to the local installation and reset the typoscript changed in step 5 of the default task.
-This way git won't complain about changed files if you deploy from your local machine
+This way git won't complain about changed files if you deploy from your local machine.

 ## TODO